ssvlabs/awesome-ssv/RUN_BACKEND.md

 It can:

 - Create Validator keys (for Deposit)
-- generate-keyshares (for SSV contract)
+- Generate Keyshares (for SSV contract)
-- deposit-keyshares
+- Deposit Keyshares
-- deposit-validators
+- Deposit Validators
 - monitor staking pool balance, create + deposit the validator to beacon chain and create + deposit keyshares to ssv network.

 ## Prerequiste - Smart contract deployments